MaazMohammedM/OdinCalculator/README.md

 A simple calculator built with HTML%, CSS3 and JavaScript as a part of The Odin curriculum.
-It performs basic Airthmetic operations such as Addition, Subtraction, Multiplication and Division.
+It performs basic Arithmetic operations such as Addition, Subtraction, Multiplication and Division.

 Features
 -Perform basic math operations